Company

 1

-Signals Real-time telemetry — browse path, dwell time, cart additions, and visual similarity embeddings.
+Signals Captured real-time customer behavior through browse patterns, dwell time, cart activity, and visual similarity matching.

 2